-First, cropping has nothing to do with farming, so I will not be asking you to plow or sow or anything like that.
-To “crop” an image is to remove or adjust the outside edges of an image (typically a photo) to improve framing or composition, draw a viewer’s eye to the image subject, or change the size or aspect ratio.
+First, cropping has nothing to do with farming, so we won’t be asking you to plow or sow or anything like that.
+To “crop” an image is to remove or adjust the outside edges of an image (typically a photo) to improve framing or composition, draw a viewer’s eye to the subject, or change the size or aspect ratio.

-In other words, image cropping is the act of improving a photo or image by removing the unnecessary parts.
+In other words, photo cropping is the act of improving an image by removing unnecessary parts.

 Chances are, you’ve already done some image cropping without even realizing it.
-If you’ve ever taken a photo with your phone’s camera and then posted that photo as an Instagram image, you’ve had to choose how much of the overall photo to include in Instagram’s square image format.
-That’s image cropping!
+If you’ve ever taken a photo with your phone’s camera and then posted that photo on Instagram, you might probably needed to choose how much of the overall photo to include in Instagram’s square traditional image format.
+That’s picture cropping!

-It may seem illogical, but typically the most interesting or eye-catching photos don’t have the main subject smack dab in the center of the image.
-In fact, it’s kind of a rule of photography that your main subject shouldn’t be in the center.
+It may seem illogical, but the most interesting and eye-catching photos rarely have their subject smack-bang in the middle of the image.
+In fact, it’s a fundamental rule of photography that your primary subject shouldn’t be in the center.

 But if it’s not in the center, where does it go?
 That’s where the rule of thirds comes in.

-The rule of thirds divides all images into three equal horizontal and three equal vertical sections (or nine individual boxes) separated by grid lines.
-The basic concept is that you want to place the points of interest near the spots where grid lines intersect.
+The rule of thirds divides all images into three equal horizontal and vertical sections (or nine individual boxes) separated by grid lines.
+Generally speaking, you want to place the points of interest near the spots where these grid lines intersect.

 Have you ever wondered why the view on some phones and digital cameras has a grid?
 It’s all thanks to the rule of thirds.
-The above screenshot of my iPhone camera app taking a photo of the Harry Potter nerd toys on my desk shows the grid lines.
-They’re there to help you compose your image.
-The idea is that when you’re lining up your shot, you would use the grid lines to ensure that your image uses the rule of thirds.
+As demonstrated in the screenshot above, these grid lines are there to help you compose your image.
+The idea is that when you’re lining up your shot, you can use them to ensure your image follows the rule of thirds.

-You can also see my dog Reo.
+You can also see Reo from TechSmith’s doggo department.
 Isn’t she cute?

-But composing your image when you take a photo is only the start.
-Many times you’ll want to adjust the photo even further.
-The first step is cropping.
-There are many reasons why you might want to crop a photo, including (but not limited to) the discovery of background elements you didn’t realize were there, issues with the framing or composition, to better focus on the main subject, etc.
+But composing your image when you take a photo is just the beginning.
+Many times you’ll want to adjust and edit your photos even further.
+The first step, however, is always cropping.
+There are many reasons why you might want to crop a photo, including:

 To crop your image, you’ll need a photo editor to act as your image cropper.
-For the sake of this article, we’ll be using TechSmith’s Snagit, but most photo editors (even the ones on mobile devices) offer basic cropping functions.
+For the sake of this article, we’ll be using TechSmith’s Snagit, but most editing software and apps (even the ones on mobile devices) will offer basic picture-cropping functions.

-In the next screenshot, you can see my adjustments:
+In the next screenshot, you can see our adjustments:

-You can see that the grid lines moved as I cropped the image to show how the adjusted image fits with the rule of thirds now that it’s been adjusted.
+Here, you can see that the grid lines have moved as that image has been cropped, to show how it fits with the rule of thirds now that it’s been adjusted.

-The cropped image brings us closer to the subjects and cuts out the unnecessary elements from around the outside of where the skaters and coaches are standing.
-The faces we can see are all in the outer or upper thirds of the image.
-It may not be perfect, but it’s definitely better.
+The cropped image brings us closer to the subjects and cuts out unnecessary elements from around the outside of where the skaters and coaches are standing.
+What’s more, all the visible faces are in the outer or upper thirds of the image.
+It’s not quite perfect, but it’s definitely a lot better.